Frequently Asked Questions

 What can I do when my case manager or vocational rehabilitation consultant won't return my calls?

-Continue to contact your case manager or vocational rehabilitation consultant by mail, phone, fax or e-mail.
-If you receive no response, contact their manager.
+Continue to contact your case manager or vocational rehabilitation consultant by mail, phone, fax, and document your attempts.
+If you still receive no response, contact their manager.
 Leave a detailed message stating the reason for your call.
 If you still receive no response, contact the WorkSafeBC Fair Practices Office.

 What are "earnings"?